btkrausen/aws/CloudFormation/Billing Alerts/readme.md

 ## Getting Started

+**BillingAlerts.yml:**

 The simplest way to deploy the template is to use the CloudFormation [console](https://console.aws.amazon.com/cloudformation).
-The console will prompt you to enter your email address for the **EmailAddress** parameter and will automatically subscribe you to the SNS topic.
+This template will automatically create **six (6) billing alarms**, including alarms with $5, $10, $20, $30, $40, and $50 thresholds.
+The console will prompt you to enter your email address for the *EmailAddress* parameter and the template will automatically subscribe you to the SNS topic.
+You will need to confirm the subscription by clicking the link in the initial email received.

+**BillingAlerts_w_InputParameters.yml**

+Per request, this template uses an input parameter so you can create the billing alarms using desired thresholds if the above values don't work for you.
+Simply enter the threshold values as a comma delimited list for the *AlarmThresholds* parameter, such as 10,20,30,40,50.
+Enter your email address for the *EmailAddress* parameter and the template will automatically subscribe you to the SNS topic.
 You will need to confirm the subscription by clicking the link in the initial email received.

 **As AWS Billing is only handled in N. Virginia, you must run this template in US-East-1**